Meadowlarke/Bibliography/Bibliography.md

 289: Adults watching _Sesame Street_ and the commercial succes of its songs.

--: #Z: Joe Rapso, the first musical director of Sesame Street said "We don't play down to kids.
-We just have a very short audience."
+-: Joe Rapso, the first musical director of Sesame Street, on playing to children.

 290: Focus on reaching urban minority viewers.